palewire/first-python-notebook/docs/src/pandas.md

 Once the data becomes a Series, you can immediately run a wide range of [descriptive statistics](https://en.wikipedia.org/wiki/Descriptive_statistics).
 Let's try a few.

 How about summing all the numbers?
 Make a new cell and run this.
-It should spit out the total.
+It should spit out the total, just like the `sum()` function in the last chapter.

 ```{code-cell}
 :tags: [show-input]